O-X-E-Y/xp_storages/README.md

 -To give other players the storage without it activating, look at their eyes while standing within 6 blocks away.

 You might lose one xp occasionally.
-I want to assure you that this is not a bug, it's a feature! :)
+I want to assure you that this is not a bug, it's a feature :)
 If you find any other bugs, be sure to let me know.
-Have fun with these :)
+Have fun with these!